 Rafters vs. roof trusses: which is best for your construction project?

-Are you planning your next building construction project?
-You may be wondering about the various structural options available.
-For example, what is the best choice between machined roof trusses and rafters?
+Are you planning your next residential or commercial construction project and may be wondering about the different structural options available to you?
+In particular, what is the best choice between truss and rafter design?

-In this article, learn more about the differences between roof trusses and rafters.
+In this article, learn more about the differences between trusses and rafters.

 What to look for when comparing machined roof trusses and rafters